dung-dau/quick-mail/README.md

 ## Known Issues
-Clicking "Starred" immediately after starring/unstarring 1 or more emails will cause the page to be unresponsive for about 30-60 seconds due to the fact that the code for updating data in the Firebase Firestore database is being run
+Clicking "Starred" immediately after starring/unstarring 1 or more emails will cause the page to be unresponsive for about 30-60 seconds due to the fact that the code for updating data in the Firebase Firestore database is being run followed by a rerendering of the email list.